 Because of its many positive characteristics, there are a lot of uses for tin.
 For example, the metal is malleable, ductile and not easily oxidized in air; it’s also lightweight, durable and fairly resistant to corrosion.
 Those qualities make tin, which is obtained from the mineral cassiterite, a good candidate for use in solder, as well as tinplate, chemicals, brass and bronze and other niche areas.

-In terms of where tin is produced, the US Geological Survey states that in 2014, the world’s top producer was China, which put out an impressive 125,000 MT.
-It was followed by Indonesia at 84,000 MT and Peru at 23,700 MT.
-Total world output for the year was 296,000 MT, and world reserves sit at 4.8 million MT.
+In terms of where tin is produced, China was the world’s top producer in 2016; it put out an impressive 100,000 MT of the metal.
+China was followed by Indonesia at 55,000 MT and Burma at 33,000 MT.
+Total world output for the year was 280,000 MT, and world tin reserves sit at 4.7 million MT.

 As of 2016, the world’s top tin-producing company was China’s Yunnan Tin (SZSE:000960), which produced 76,000 MT of refined tin.
 That’s well in front of second-place Malaysia Smelting (KLSE:SMELT), which produced just 26,802 MT in 2016, down 11.3 percent from the previous year.

 Currently, the Dodd-Frank Act in the US requires public companies that source minerals from the DRC to produce an independently audited report about the ownership and source of the mined commodities to the Securities and Exchange Commission.
 However, that could change soon if the Senate approves a repeal to the act that the House of Representatives recently passed.

 As mentioned, investing in tin is becoming more and more appealing as demand for the metal grows.
 Tin is also interesting for investors because of its ability to serve as a hedge against the US dollar and inflationary pressures in certain environments.